All Episodes

 Dick Luger was all about compromise.

-No, Dick Luger was not about Dick Luger was about letting Democrats win.
+Dick Luger was about letting Democrats win.

-Republican voters are sick of Republicans letting Democrats win under the guise that this is how compromise takes place, or this is how we get along.
+Republican voters are sick of Republicans letting Democrats win under the guise that this is how compromise takes place or this is how we get along.

 The people of this country do not hate people who create jobs.